ASukhanov/liteServer/README.md

 # liteServer
-Very Lightweight Data Object Server.
+Very Lightweight Data Object Server and Client.
 It hosts Lite Data Objects (**LDO**, analog of process variables in EPICS) and provides info/set/get/read/subscribe remote access to them using UDP protocol.
 Data encoding is implemented using UBJSON specification,